How to Choose the Right Vacuum Feedthrough?

 High Thermal Stability

-Withstands extreme thermal cycles during UHV bakeout. -
+Resists extreme temperature cycles during UHV bakeouts. -

 Superior Dielectric Strength